ronnieholm/Bugfree.Spo.Analytics/README.md

 ## Compilation

+Before compiling the solution, make sure [LocalDb](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) is installed.
+LocalDb comes as part of SQL Server Express and may be installed without installing any other parts of SQL Server Express.
+Simply perform a custom installation of SQL Server Express and deselect everything but LocalDb.
+The build script assumes the version of LocalDb from the SQL Server Express 2016 installation is installed.
+Older versions will likely require tweaking of the instance name.

+For MSBuild, we use Visual Studio 2017's path to msbuild.exe.
+Without Visual Studio 2017 installed, the path will require adjusting.

-Execute the build.ps1 script within the repository's root folder.
-For use during compilation only, a LocalDB database is created in the `src\Bugfree.Spo.Analytics.Cli` folder.
+With those prerequisites out of the way, execute the build.ps1 script within the repository's root folder.
+For use during compilation only, a LocalDB database is created within `src\Bugfree.Spo.Analytics.Cli`.
 Output from the compilation is located in `src\Bugfree.Spo.Analytics.Cli\bin\debug`.

 ## Installation